 A little backstory…

-Anyway, after making plenty of mistakes, dragging myself through different styles and feeling frustrated with the lack of progress in our home, I took my learnings and slowly started to nail down what I now consider to be my style – traditional modern glam.
+Anyway, after making plenty of mistakes, dragging myself through different styles and feeling frustrated with the lack of progress in our home, I took my learnings and slowly started to nail down what I now consider to be my style – modern traditional (with a touch of glam).
 But it wasn’t until I made those mistakes and played around with different styles that I realized what I actually loved.

 These are a few iterations of how our living room has evolved since we purchased our home…